TedHusted/awake/awake.md/awake.md

 Celeste: No, I had a nanny.
 She is with another family now.

+Idisi ask another question, knowing the answer.

 Idisi: Were any of you cloned?

 The silence is deafening.

-Idisi: Can anyone tell me why cloning is not an ideal solution?
+Idisi: Some of your great-grand parentals might be clones.
+The colony since decided to stop creating Vanir clones. — Can anyone tell me why cloning is not an ideal solution?

 Atlas: Cloning is a dead-end and also boring.